restatedev/vercel-ai/README.md

 ### Chat

-This is an example of using virtual object state to remember per-user chat history.
+This is an example of using virtual object state to remember the per-user chat history.
-Virtual objects give us guaranteed unique keys, single writer invocation per key, transactional state per key.
+Virtual objects give us in addition guaranteed unique keys, guaranteed single writer concurrency, and state transactionality.

 Code: [chat.ts](./restate/services/chat.ts)